ItalyPaleAle/traefik-forward-auth/README.md

-# Traefik Forward Auth
+# Traefik Forward Auth v4

 A simple service that provides authentication and SSO with OAuth2, OpenID Connect, and Tailscale Whois, for the [Traefik](https://github.com/traefik/traefik) reverse proxy.

-> This project began as a fork of [thomseddon/traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth).
-Since version 3, it has been completely rewritten and is not compatible with the upstream project anymore.
+> 👉 Looking for the source code and docs for Traefik Forward Auth v3?
+You can find them in the [v3 branch](https://github.com/ItalyPaleAle/traefik-forward-auth/tree/v3).

 ## ✨ Highlights